Seagate/cortx-management-portal/docs/CodingStyle.md

   - Always surround loop and conditional bodies with curly braces.
 Statements on the same line are allowed to omit braces.
   - Open curly braces always go on the same line as whatever necessitates them.
-  - Parenthesized constructs should have no surrounding whitespace.
+  - Parenthesized constructs should have no surrounding empty space.
 A single space follows commas, colons, and semicolons in those constructs.

     **Example:**